Saketkesar/saksham/README.md

-# saksham
+# python kbc quiz by saksham
-neki kr github pr daal